JUDICIAL INDEPENDENCECourt of Appeal | Saskatchewan

 Security of Tenure

 Judges are appointed by the government but cannot be fired by the government.
 This is important since the government will be a party in many of the cases that come before a judge.
 A judge is appointed until retirement.
-Complaints about a judge’s conduct are handled by the Saskatchewan Provincial Court Judicial Council for Provincial Court Judges and the Canadian Judicial Council for Court of Appeal and Queen’s Bench Judges.
+Complaints about a judge’s conduct are handled by the Saskatchewan Provincial Court Judicial Council for Provincial Court Judges and the Canadian Judicial Council for Court of Appeal and King’s Bench Judges.

 Salary and benefits for judges are set on the recommendations of court commissions at both the provincial and the federal levels.
 Salary levels are set with a view to attracting high-quality candidates away from the often-lucrative practice of law and ensuring that money matters will not influence judges’ decisions.
 Judges are not permitted to have other forms of employment income.